willforde/dotfiles/README.md

 ## Including Dotfiles

 After installation is complete, there will be a script added to the `~/.local/bin` directory that can be used to add dotfiles to the repo.
-When used it will move a file to the dotfiles repo and create a symlink in your home directory.
+When used it will move a file to the dotfiles repo and create a symlink in the home directory.

 ```bash
 config-add <file>